 - Eating Outdoors, Handling Food Safely and Barbecue Basics: Tips to Prevent Foodborne Illness – from the U.S. Food and Drug Administration

-- Summertime Safety – from the U.S. Centers for Disease Control and Prevention
+- Picnic Safety – from the U.S. Centers for Disease Control and Prevention

 - Keep Food Safe – from the U.S. Department of Health and Human Services

-- Seven Super Steps to Safe Food in the Summer – from the Partnership for Food Safety Education
+- Seven Super Steps to Safe Food in the Summer and Grill Master – from the Partnership for Food Safety Education